Spokenly Logo

 Price and licensing

-Free tiers, one-time licenses, and flexible pricing were weighted above locked-in recurring subscriptions, since a steep upfront price or a monthly bill is a real barrier.
+Free tiers, one-time licenses, and bring-your-own-key options score above recurring subscriptions, since a steep upfront price or a permanent monthly bill is a real barrier.

 Use-case fit